janong24/technical-evaluation-backend/README.md

 roles.

 - Should take less than 4hrs
-- Be prepared to discuss your code
+- Be prepared to discuss your code.
+If you do not complete the challenge, that is ok!
+Be prepared to discuss next steps you would take and problems and their potential solutions.
 - Evaluated on code style, best practices
   - Git commit history
   - How readable code is